 1. Choose the best paint (and rollers)

-In the South, a mildew-resistant paint is crucial.
+In the South, mildew-resistant paint is crucial.
 Use a paint-and-primer combo to ensure even coverage.
 Water-based paint works well for most wood applications, but if you are applying on metal go with oil-based paints.
 Covering imperfections?
 Go with a flat or matte finish to conceal cracks and other damage.
 Finally, make sure your paint and primer are both rated for exterior use!

 For water-based paints, choose synthetic rollers (natural rollers work best with oil-based paint).
 You can use edgers or an angled paintbrush to “cut in” the sides (and around light fixtures or ceiling fans) before rolling the ceiling.